A Salsa Verde Convert

 It’s fresh without that bitter taste (still trying to figure out what caused that in the first place).
 It tastes delicious in my Sour Cream Chicken Enchilada sauce and just plain on a crisp tortilla chip.

-I’m sorry that Mrs. Renfro and I have to part ways, but please pass the chips and salsa because I can’t get enough of this one!
+Please pass the chips and salsa because I can’t get enough of this one!

 Roasted Salsa Verde